 What Are Hazardous‑Location Exit Signs?

 Often called explosion‑proof exit signs, these fixtures are engineered to contain internal arcs and flames so they don’t ignite surrounding gases or vapors.
 Selection starts with your area’s Class (hazard type), Division (likelihood), and Group (specific substance).
-Getting this right avoids red tags and protects people.
+Getting this right helps avoid red tags and protects people.

 Primer: Class, Division & Group — Plain‑English Primer